zanywhale/example_code/PITCHME.md

 Note:
 If there is a value in the queue, this send thread could work.
 And send thread encrypt a padding.
+So this abnormal input also ecncrypt the padding!

 ---